Kentucky Explosion: Enbridge Pipeline’s Troubled History

 Bills to Prevent Gas Leak Explosions, Improve Accountability Introduced in Texas

-Led by Eric Hageman and Fred Pritzker, our award-winning team of explosion lawyers represents clients nationwide who have been injured in explosions and the families of those who have suffered the wrongful death of a loved one.
+Led by Eric Hageman our award-winning team of explosion lawyers represents clients nationwide who have been injured in explosions and the families of those who have suffered the wrongful death of a loved one.
 If your family needs help, call us at 1 (888) 377-8900 (toll-free), send a text to 612-261-0856, or complete the form below.
 The consultation is free and there is no obligation.

 We are not paid unless you win.
 Submitting this form does not create an attorney-client relationship.